-Additional Committee Members: Howard G. Buffett, Donald F. McHenry, Sam Nunn, Jacob Wallenberg Meetings Held in 2012: 4
+Additional Committee Members: Howard G. Buffett, Donald F. McHenry, Sam Nunn, Jacob Wallenberg

-The Public Issues and Diversity Review Committee helps the Board fulfill its responsibilities relating to diversity, corporate social responsibility and public issues of significance, which may affect the shareowners, the Company, the business community and the general public.
+The Public Issues and Diversity Review Committee helps the Board fulfill its responsibilities relating to diversity, corporate social responsibility and public

-\ Ms. Herman was appointed Committee Chair effective January 1, 2013.
+- issues of significance, which may affect the shareowners, the Company, the business community and the general public. - \ Ms. Herman was appointed Committee Chair effective January 1, 2013.